-The SCCOE Alternative Education Programs are located at various sites throughout Santa Cruz County.
+The SCCOE Adult and Alternative Education Programs are located at various sites throughout Santa Cruz County.
 A description of the physical environment, including site maps and emergency exits are on file with the maintenance department and at each school site.
-The ultimate goal of our programs is to ensure that every student in our County has access to an educational program that suits the individual's unique need.
+The ultimate goal of our programs is to ensure that every student in our County has access to an educational program that suits the individual's unique needs.
 This is accomplished through a variety of locations, educational models, and programmatic structures.
 Often, our students may be affected by one or more significant life challenges.
 Those may include drug and alcohol abuse, homelessness, criminal activity, truancy, expulsion, poverty, lack of fluency in English, academic failure, and trauma.
 We provide a number of services for our students intended to ensure that all can benefit from the academic program.
 In addition to ensuring that our students have access to courses required for graduation, we provide a variety of services to meet student needs.
 These include: counseling, free and reduced priced meals, special education services, work based learning, and college and career counseling, conflict resolution, and Restorative Practices.
-Our programs include a charter high school, independent studies centers, personalized learning communities, middle school programs, thematic single classroom programs, conventional court/community schools, an all girls program, and a site at the juvenile hall.
+Our programs include a college preparatory high school, independent studies centers, personalized learning communities, middle school programs, thematic single classroom programs, conventional court/community schools, an all girls program, and a site at the juvenile hall.
+All sites provide an inclusive curriculum that celebrates diversity.
+The COE has a student leadership team.
+Particular schools operate their own inclusive leadership teams, including LGBTQ led GSAs.